Volentix/verto/README.md

 > A multi-currency cross-blockchain peer-to-peer wallet

-Verto is being built as a multi-currency wallet for use with the VDex decentralized exchange, and intends to facilitate personal custody and local management of private and public keys in peer-to-peer transactions, with the goal of eliminating the risks of devastating losses of stake associated with traumatic failures of central operators.
+Verto is being built as a multi-currency wallet for integrating sovereign services into one, user controlled and managed, anonymous, and decentralized tool.
+The focus of Verto is to simplify the usage of blockchain technology in a way that is intuative for those unfamiliar with the technology.
-Verto plans to employ a system of smart contracts to maintain the state between two trading clients, the simplest operations being accomplished with atomic swaps [Volentix ecosystem](https://volentix.io).

 ## Table of Contents